Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: conf/host.key

 Specifies an X509 certificate file, for HTTPS support.
-The file must be named host.cert
+The file must be named host.cert.
+For example:

 certificate.file=/certificates/host.cert